Tommy Vext: With A Vengeance

+Personal life

+In 2010, Vext's brother physically assaulted him with crowbar during a home invasion; leaving him with severe injuries including, a fractured skull, a broken forearm, and a ruptured spleen.
+Vext testified against his brother in court and his brother was sentenced to 17 years in jail for attempted murder.
+The incident led Vext to write a song about his brother called "Remember When".

 Awards and nominations

 After plunging into drugs and alcohol in early 2009, Vext then decided to lead a sober life, and in 2014 founded a non-profit organization to help people suffering from the same addictions, with the aim of helping them find treatment.
 Vext received the Rock to Recovery 3 Service Award for his actions, held at the Fonda Theatre in Hollywood on September 15, 2018.

 Bad Wolves reached platinum status in 2018 for their cover song "Zombie".